 home to the child’s parents or guardians together with the copy page from the

 First Aid book.
-The child will also be given a head bump wristband / sticker o wear for the day to inform all staff of the incident.
+The child will also be given a head bump wristband / stickert o wear for the day to inform all staff of the incident.
 All forms and wristbands / stickers are kept in reception.

 Transport to hospital: